29 Deliciously Easy Thanksgiving Vegetable Sides

 Pea, Radish, and Carrot Salad

-Pretty ribbons of rainbow carrots, bright radishes, and vibrant green snap peas make this spring side a feast for the eyes.
+Pretty ribbons of rainbow carrots, bright radishes, and vibrant green snap peas make this side a feast for the eyes.
 Go for multicolored radishes if you can—the more color the better here.
 Sprinkling the carrots and radishes with a pinch of salt and setting them aside while you make the dressing softens them just enough to make them easier to eat without losing any of the crunch.
 The miso-ginger flavors in the carrot dressing would pair well with stir-fried chicken tenders seasoned with reduced-sodium tamari and a touch of sesame oil.

 Raw and Roasted Carrots and Fennel

 This salad demonstrates the magic that happens when you showcase both the raw and cooked sides of ingredients.

 Unlike some versions of creamed spinach, here you actually taste the greens.
 They're enhanced by—but not overwhelmed by—the creamy sauce.